elys-network/elys/readme.md

 ## Localnet Setup Guide

 This guide provides instructions on how to spin up a new localnet using the Elys network for development purposes.
-Follow these steps to set up your environment, build contracts, and deploy them to your localnet.
+Follow these steps to set up your localnet environment.

 ### Prerequisites